OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 ## Consistent networking layer

 Polyglot development is increasingly popular.
-Whether it is because your team has found a mix of languages best suits their needs or because your infrastructure includes third party products written in a mix of languages, it is not uncommon to find your application stack contains a selection of programming languages.
+Whether it is because your team has found a mix of languages best suits their needs or because your infrastructure includes third party products written in a mix of languages, it is not uncommon to have an application stack that contains a selection of programming languages.

 However, the networking layer still needs to be treated in a cohesive way, which is challenging when every application has a network component that is configured in a slightly different way.

-NGINX Unit is part of a growing trend to lift the networking concerns out of the individual applications make it the responsibility of the infrastructure layer.
+NGINX Unit is part of a growing trend to lift the networking concerns out of the individual applications to make it the responsibility of the infrastructure layer.
 NGINX Unit consolidates networking concerns by exposing a common API and handling common networking tasks like security and routing.

 ## Reconfiguration without restarts

 NGINX Unit provides a very clean separation between the application processes it hosts and the networking layer it places over the top.
-This means that it is possible to change the networking configuration without restarting the hosted applications.
+This makes it is possible to change the networking configuration without restarting the hosted applications.
 It also means that networking changes can be applied to a running system with no downtime.

 Combine this ability to apply changes to a live system with the consistent network configuration that all applications hosted by NGINX Unit can take advantage of, and you have a system that can easily scale up as the number of deployments and application versions increase.